 Colombia El Paraiso Y-05 Lychee

-It has a nice sour taste that spreads beautifully in your mouth , and a sweet and rich flavor like milk chocolate.
+It has a beautiful acidity that spreads throughout your mouth , and a sweet and rich taste like milk chocolate.

-○ If you have selected "Store Pickup" and would like to pick up your order at a specific time, please enter a date and time (during business hours) at least 72 hours in the future in the comments section of your cart.
-If you would like to pick up your order at a specific time within 72 hours, please contact us via DM on Instagram.
+○ If you have selected "Store Pickup" and would like to specify a pickup date and time, please enter a date and time at least 72 hours in the future (during business hours) in the comments section of your cart.
+If you would like a date and time less than 72 hours in the future, please contact us via DM on Instagram.

 ○ The product will be delivered in a stand-up bag with a zipper and valve for easy storage.
-Store the product out of direct sunlight.
+Please store it out of direct sunlight.

 The expiration date is 90 days from the roasting date.